-For the purpose of determining grade point averages, the numeric value of each letter grade shall be:
+For the purpose of determining grade point averages, the numeric value of each letter grade shall be

-A = 5 points B = 4 points C = 3 points D = 2 point F = 0 points
+A = 5 points

+B = 4 points

+C = 3 points

+D = 2 point

+F = 0 points

-For a student to be eligible to receive weighted credit for an AP, or IB course, the student's course must have been taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statute and ADE Rule or, for an AP teacher, is in the process of completing an Additional Training Plan.
+For a student to be eligible to receive weighted credit for an AP, or IB course:

-Additionally, for students taking AP or International Baccalaureate courses shall receive weighted credit as they must take the applicable AP or IB examination after completing the entire course.
-Credit shall be given for each grading period during the course of the year, but shall be retroactively removed from a student's grade for any course in which the student fails to take the applicable AP exam.
-Students who do not take the AP exam shall receive the same numeric value for the grade he/she receives in the course as is it were a non-AP course.2
+- The course must have been taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statute and DESE Rule or, for an AP teacher, is in the process of completing an Additional Training Plan; and - The student takes the applicable AP or IB examination after completing the entire course.
+Credit shall be given for grading period during the course of the year, but shall be retroactively removed from a student's grade for anty course in which the student fails to take the applicable exam.
+Students who do not take the applicable exam shall receive the same numeric value for the grade he/she receives in the course as if it were a non-AP or IB course.